Toronto Suburban Railway: Lambton

-In 1896, the Lambton line was built as an extension of the Crescent Line along Dundas Street west of Gilmore Avenue, across Scarlett Road, down Lambton Hill to a loop in an open field on the east side of the Humber River.
+In 1896, the Lambton line was built as an extension of the Crescent Line along Dundas Street west of Gilmour Avenue, across Scarlett Road, down Lambton Hill to a loop in an open field on the east side of the Humber River.
 The route ran from Keele and Dundas west on Dundas Street to Lambton.
 The Lambton line had a passing siding at Willard Avenue.

 It was recorded that when the car swung around the Lambton loop "that the conductor would holler to the motorman to go slow around it so he could have a quick thirst-quencher ..." as the car passed the Lambton Hotel where passengers often waited.

 In 1923, the Toronto Transportation Commission took over the line from Keele Street to Runnymede Road, and later to the Lambton Loop, converting the line back to Toronto gauge in 1924.
 The line was closed on 17 August 1928 being replaced by bus service.